oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

     You are now signed in to your LiveLabs Sandbox in Oracle Cloud Infrastructure.

 7. Access your target database: From the navigation menu (hamburger menu in the upper-left corner), select **Oracle Database**, and then **Autonomous Transaction Processing**.
-Under **List Scope**, select your compartment under the **LiveLabs** folder.
+Under **List scope**, select your compartment under the **LiveLabs** folder.
 In the table on the right, click the name of your target database.

 ## Task 6: Access Oracle Database Actions

 Database Actions provides a way for you to run SQL commands on your target database.
 The step-by-step instructions for accessing Database Actions are covered here.
 The labs simply say to "access the SQL worksheet in Database Actions."
 You can always refer back to these steps for help if needed.

-1. At the top of the **Autonomous Database details** page, click **Database actions**.
+1. At the top of the **Autonomous Database details** page, from the **Database actions** menu, select **SQL**.

-    The **Sign-in** page is displayed.

 2. If required, sign in as the `ADMIN` user.

-    A browser tab named **Oracle Database Actions** is opened. *Keep this tab open throughout the workshop.* If your session expires, you can always sign in again.

     - If a tenancy administrator provided you an Autonomous Database, obtain the password from that person.
     - If you are using an Oracle-provided environment, enter the database password provided to you.

-3. In the **Development** section, click **SQL**.

-    The browser tab name is changed to **SQL | Oracle Database Actions**.

-4. Close the warning and help dialog boxes.
+3. Close the warning and help dialog boxes.

-5. Review the interface.
+4. Review the interface.
 Here are the ways that you use Database Actions during the workshop:

     - In the **Navigator** pane on the left, you select tables from the **HCM1** schema on your target database.
     - On the **Worksheet** on the right, you run SQL commands and scripts.